matejsmycka/blog/blog_deadcells_hack.md

 Unsafe rust

+I chose rust language, because lot of resources are written in C++, which is similar, however I consider writing Rust more fun then writing it in C++.
+Python is also solid option.

-I used a library named toy-arms[3].
-This lib helped me, so I dont have to use Windows foreign function interface (FFI) directly.
+After trying multiple libraries, I chose to go with a library named toy-arms[3].

+This lib is sort of a wrapper around low level memory and process functions, so I don't have to use Windows Foreign Function Interface (FFI) directly.
 I ended up with the following script.

 The code can be found here.

 Here is pseudocode, which explains individual steps.

 function main():
     proc = getProcessByName("deadcells.exe")